rajscriptsGH/Cohort3-Web2/Week-11 React(3)/03-Zustand/Notes.md

 - “Zustand” is a German word meaning “state.”
   It helps you manage and share state (data) between components in React without much boilerplate code.

+## Why Choose Zustand Over Others?

+- Easy to use (no boilerplate like Redux)

+- Super fast and minimal

+- Supports both global and local state

+- No Provider wrapper needed

+- Great for testing and debugging

+- Works with server-side rendering (Next.js)